DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 ### Will higher level enemies give more rewards?
 Yes.
 Higher level enemies give you more BTC and experience after you defeat them.

-### How do I unlock Locked Containers?
+### What are Locked Containers and how do I unlock them?
-Locked containers (✧) can be found in dungeons and can be unlocked using Tech Scraps at the Terminal in the main HUB.
+Locked containers (✧) are special crates that can be found and picked up from dungeons and can be unlocked using Tech Scraps at the Terminal in the main HUB.
+They contain various rewards from Tech Scraps to Legendary gear.

 Depending on the quality of the locked container, the amount of Tech Scrap needed for unlocking it depends on the quality of the container, starting from 32 Tech Scraps for common containers, 64 for rare containers and 128 for legendary ones.